NayNayRen/task-tracker/README.md

 ## About Task Tracker

 This is my first dive into <a href="https://vuejs.org/guide/quick-start.html">Vue.js</a>.
-I followed along a intro tutorial done by Brad Traversy of <a href="https://www.traversymedia.com/">Traversy Media</a>.
+I followed along an intro tutorial done by Brad Traversy of <a href="https://www.traversymedia.com/">Traversy Media</a>.
 I've followed and gotten into a few of his guides to use as stepping stones.

 A to do list of sorts.
 You can: